aniket1899/Project-MFCS/README.md

 # Project-MFCS (Created: August 2020)
+Clustering | Interactive Dash | Customer Lifetime Prediction w/ RFM analysis.

 ### MFCS Capstone Project TLDR:
-* Clustering, Interactive Dash, Customer Lifetime Prediction w/ RFM analysis.

 * Created a Dashboard using Plotly-dash library in Python.
-Data Cleaning, EDA, Feature elimintaion analysis, Feature selection done using Jupyter notebooks.
+* Data Cleaning, EDA, Feature elimintaion analysis, Feature selection done using Jupyter notebooks.
+K-means clustering to identify data segments.
 * Used multi-threading for converting features into the RFM-analysis format.
 (RFM - Recency Frequency, Monetary analysis)
 * ML algorithms that were considered: Boosting techniques, Decision Tree (to map non-linearity), Support Vector Machine for Regression (because the target variable was parabolic in nature).
 * ML algorithms that were not considered: Linear Regression (since non-linear nature of the data).